1953 . . . Maples' managers fall like leaves

 At the end of the regular season, the league picked two all-star teams for a match at North Battleford.
 Emile Francis' club nosed out Ralph Mabee's crew 9-8.

-Mabee All-Stars : Rip Robinett C, Sherman Watrous C, Jim Ryan 1B, Art Stone 2B, John Thompson 2B, Curtis Tate 3B, Len Karlson SS, Bob Herron LF, Ken Nelson CF, Roy Dean RF, Johnny Coleman P, Jesse Blackman P.
+Mabee All-Stars : Rip Robinett C, Sherman Watrous C, Jim Ryan 1B, Art Stone 2B, John Thompson 2B, Curtis Tate 3B, Len Karlson SS, Bob Herron LF, Ken Nelson CF, Roy Dean RF, Johnny Coleman P, Jesse Blackman/Blackmon P.

 Francis All-Stars : Jim Shirley C, Walt Tyler 1B, Sylvester Snead 2B, Leopoldo Reyes 3B, Bob Rodness SS, Hiram Marshall LF, Rufus Johnson CF, Johnny Lloyd RF, Ted Wills P, Max Weekly P, Bennie Griggs P, Frank Pickens P.